Which lighting options are best for my wedding work?

 From incandescent to LED, what you need to know before buying

-by Joe Barnes, Marketing Director, Kennicott/Nordlie
+by Joe Barnes, Marketing Manager, Kennicott/Nordlie

 Lighting has become as intricate and important as any other part of a wedding or event.
 Good food, flowers and music are essential elements, but lighting choices can either enhance the experience… or undermine the rest of your hard work.
 Designers typically face a choice between two types of lighting: Traditional incandescent lighting or LED lights.
 Knowing the pros and cons is helpful before investing in what should be your go-to lighting supply for many years.

 How much will LED reduce my carbon footprint?